 Divyanshu Gupta | Updated: Apr 04, 2020 | Category: FFMC, RBI Advisory

 Have you ever heard about Full Fledged Money Changer?
 If you have heard about Full Fledged Money Changer, have you ever tried to understand who regulates it?
 Still, puzzled?
 Are you fascinated about how does foreign exchange work in India, or if you are keen to start your firm which will deal with activities of a money changer, then you accessed the right document?
 It provides you with the insights of FFMC License and what is its Regulatory Framework?

 Before getting into the details of the Regulatory Framework for FFMC License, it is necessary to understand what FFMC License is all about?
 Who must go for it?
 What importance does FFMC License hold and allied attributes?

 You must be aware that FFMC stands for Full Fledged Money Changer.
-It is Section 10(1) of Foreign Exchange Management Act and RBI, which governs it.
+It is Section 10(1) of the Foreign Exchange Management Act and RBI, which governs it.
 If any person who seeks to express his interest in getting his hands on the activities of foreign exchange, he must seek the permission of RBI, which has the authority to authorize a person to carry out the necessary activities.
-The entities that are approved by Reserve Bank of India to do money changing business according to Section 10 of Foreign Exchange Management Act, 1999 are referred as FFMC.
+The entities that are approved by Reserve Bank of India to do money changing business according to Section 10 of the Foreign Exchange Management Act, 1999 are referred to as FFMC.

 There is a category of people defined by RBI as Authorized Dealers and are broadly classified in three categories.
 Have a look at them which is as follows-